Seasonal Home Maintenance Checklist

 - Rake leaves and put away any patio furniture that you won’t be using over winter.

-- Check on insulation in your attic, and consider insulating your water heater to conserve energy.
+- Check on insulation in your attic, and consider insulating your hot water heater to conserve energy.

 - Ensure all holiday decorations are secure and rated for outdoor use.

-- Check around windows and doors for any cracked or broken caulk and make repairs to prevent cold drafts.
+- Check around windows and doors for any cracked or broken caulk and make repairs by weather stripping to prevent cold drafts.

 - Clean overlooked places inside, like the kitchen exhaust hood and filter, the dishwasher and washing machine, ceiling fans and baseboards.

 At Shearwater, a new home community located in St. Augustine, Florida, homes are designed with innovative features that make it a little easier to take care of your home, like rain-sensing irrigation systems, improved insulation and home automation options.
-To learn more about everything Shearwater has to offer, schedule a tour to see it all firsthand and make sure to join our Interest List to receive the latest news and updates.
+To learn more about Shearwater’s amenities and everything it has to offer, contact us to schedule a tour to see it all firsthand and make sure to join our Interest List to receive the latest news and updates.